suhani-chauhan56/suhani-chauhan56/README.md

 ---

+## 📘 Learning Journey
+I have also learned **Java programming** out of personal interest and practiced it to strengthen my coding fundamentals.
+Currently, my **main focus is on Data Science**, exploring the integration of statistics, Python, and visualization tools.

+---

 ## **⚡ Technical Skills**
 ### 🖥️ **Programming & Tools**
 - **Languages:** Python 🐍 | C++ ⚡ | SQL 💾